How to Get Around Fiji

 Available only on Viti Levu, which is the largest and main island in Fiji, motorbikes and scooters are not our most recommended option to travel around Fiji.
 Locals are not used to seeing two wheels on the road, even bicycles are not common, so must be used with caution.
 However, if this was your dream, the option is there.
 Find out more in Where to Rent a Motorbike in Fiji.

 Fiji is home to a couple of fantastic cruise ship companies.
-Sail the Mamanuca and Yasawa Islands with Blue Lagoon Cruises, which specialises in adult-only all-inclusive cruises.
+Sail the Mamanuca and Yasawa Islands with Blue Lagoon Cruises (on Viator and Tripadvisor), which specialises in adult-only all-inclusive cruises.
 Alternatively, opt for Captain Cook Cruises‘ array of cruises through the island groups of Fiji, even some of the far-flung Lau Islands!
-Learn more in The Guide to Cruises Around Fiji.
+Learn more about Captain Cook Cruises on Viator, Tripadvisor and in The Guide to Cruises Around Fiji.
 For a more exclusive experience, sailing charters offer a luxurious way to explore the islands, particularly from Denarau and Taveuni.
 Find out more in the 10 Best Sailing Charters in Fiji TTD217.